How to Invest in Airtable Stock

 Invest in its publicly traded investors

-Airtable has raised $1.36 billion from 52 outside investors, according to Crunchbase.
+Airtable has raised $1.35 billion from 52 outside investors.

 The bulk of these investors are private equity firms or venture capitalists, but there are several publicly traded companies that own stakes in Airtable.
 By buying these companies, individual investors can gain indirect exposure to Airtable.

-Salesforce (CRM) and Franklin Resources (BEN) both participated in Airtable's Series F funding round in December 2021, which raised $735 million at an $11 billion valuation.
+Both Salesforce (CRM) and Franklin Resources (BEN) participated in Airtable's Series F funding round in December 2021, which raised $735 million at an $11.7 billion valuation.

-Each of these stakes was likely less than $200 million and makes up a very small amount of Salesforce's (0.08% of $244 billion) and Franklin Resources's (1.5% of $14 billion) market capitalizations.
+However, each company likely invested $200 million at most, in which case these stakes make up very small percentages of Salesforce's (0.08% of $238 billion) and Franklin Resources's (1.6% of $12.3 billion) market capitalizations.

 Invest in Airtable's competitors